M-J-MikeGreen/Transformer-viewer/README.md

 -this gui hasn't tested on other huge model and hasn't adapted for other language except for Chinese.

--this gui omly can open safetensors files
+-this gui  can only open safetensors files
 _____________________________________________________________________________________________________________________________________________________
 #warning